 - You own two or more homes (vacation, investment)

-- Your homes are titled to trusts or other entities for asset protection or estate planning purposes
+- Your homes or other properties are titled to entities for asset protection or estate planning purposes

 - You employ private staff, such as a nanny, a housekeeper, or a personal assistant